rlucas7/code-searcher/README.md

 ```
 Note that the above command populates the sqlite db with the vectors
 from the given file (currently, the Collections-java.jsonl file is used as example, as noted in vec_search/config.py).
+If you switch retrievers or programming languages (*.jsonl files) in the config, you must rerun this command to repopulate
+the database.

 ## to run the app on localhost